-- The on-going difficulties in the national and local economy; - Ageing and inadequately maintained water, roads and electricity infrastructure; - The need to reprioritise projects and expenditure within existing resource constraints given the cash flow realities and declining cash position of the municipality; - Affordability of capital projects original allocations had to be reduced and the operational expenditure associated with prior years' capital investments needed to be factored into the budget as part of the 2016/17MTREF process; and - The long outstanding creditors placing the Municipality on a difficult footing with court orders and bank garnishees. - Incomplete capital projects from prior years and the unavailability of financial resources to finish construction.
+- The on-going difficulties in the national and local economy; - Ageing and inadequately maintained water, roads and electricity infrastructure; - The need to reprioritise projects and expenditure within existing resource constraints given the cash flow realities and declining cash position of the municipality;

+- The increased cost of bulk water (Magalies Water Board (12%) as well as Eskom (8%)), which is placing pressure on service tariffs to residents.
+Continuously high tariff increases are not sustainable as there will be a point where services will no longer be affordable; - Affordability of capital projects original allocations had to be reduced and the operational expenditure associated with prior years' capital investments needed to be factored into the budget as part of the 2016/17MTREF process; and - The long outstanding creditors placing the Municipality on a difficult footing with court orders and bank garnishees. - Incomplete capital projects from prior years and the unavailability of financial resources to finish construction.